Donald, British Columbia

-Donald is an unincorporated community in the East Kootenay region of southeastern British Columbia.
-This almost ghost town is on the northeast shore of the Columbia River immediately southeast of the mouth of Marl Creek.
+Donald is an unincorporated community in the East Kootenay region of southeastern British Columbia, purchased by and now home to company Edison Motors.
+This previously ghost town is on the northeast shore of the Columbia River immediately southeast of the mouth of Marl Creek.
 The locality, on BC Highway 1, is by road about 28 km northwest of Golden and 122 km northeast of Revelstoke.
+As of September 2025, land is undergoing Redevelopment to include a Proving Ground, a new Semi-trailer truck Assembly line, and Modular House Buildings.

 Name origin

 During railway construction, a lively canvas town with numerous stores and saloons existed.
 The place was known as Columbia Crossing, First Crossing, or Third Siding.
 Numbered west from Golden, these sidings housed a section crew.
 On completion of the railway, the station was named after Canadian Pacific Railway (CP) director Donald A. Smith.

+Future Developments

+Since Edison Motors' purchase of the land in January 2025, many redevelopment projects have been underway: